ckakiti/Novelty_analysis_KA/Docs/MoSeq_Example_Command.md

 ```
 moseq2-extract extract ~/Programs/MoSeq_videos/MoSeq_test/session_20180728154636/depth.dat
 ```
-* Use a flip classifier
+* Can use a flip classifier to improve performance

-If using for the first time, download a flip classifier
+** If using for the first time, download a flip classifier
 ```
 moseq2-extract download-flip-file
 ```